-Any implant placed in the body will induce the formation of a thin protective scar layer commonly termed a capsule.
-This is the body’s response to something foreign and primarily serves to protect the body from whatever that “foreign” item is.
-This occurs in pacemakers, joint replacements, breast implants, and even something like glass in your leg for example.
-The difference with breast implants is that they are the only soft and supple implant that needs to remain that way to adequately do their job.
+Any implant placed in the body will induce a thin protective scar layer commonly termed a capsule.
+This is the body’s response to something foreign and primarily protects the body from whatever that “foreign” item is.
+This occurs in pacemakers, joint replacements, breast implants, and even something like glass in your leg.
+The difference with breast implants is that they are the only soft and supple implant that must remain that way to do their job adequately.

-Unfortunately, the cause or reason for this is largely unknown.
-Numerous studies have been performed to determine why this happens in breast augmentation patients, and none of these has been able to conclusively determine why this contraction happens.
-Keep in mind that the presence of a capsule is normal but the contracture is the problem.
+Unfortunately, the cause or reason for this is mostly unknown.
+Numerous studies have been performed to determine why this happens in breast augmentation patients, and none of these has been able to determine why this contraction happens conclusively.
+Keep in mind that the presence of a capsule is normal, but the contracture is the problem.

 Because we are unsure of the exact cause, there are numerous treatment possibilities.
 Some physicians may elect to use an anti-inflammatory asthma medication called Singulair to attempt to soften the capsule.
-This has been shown to be successful in 10 to 15% of patients.
+This is successful in 10 to 15% of patients.
 Some doctors prefer to treat this surgically.
-The simplest approach is to open up the breast capsule and make internal cuts into the capsule to allow it to expand – thereby releasing the capsule.
+The simplest approach is to open up the breast capsule and make internal cuts into the capsule to expand, thereby releasing the capsule.
 This allows the implant to sit more naturally on the chest and is returned to its proper shape and position.
-However, this has also found to be limited in its long-term success.
+However, this has also been found to be limited in its long-term success.
 Unfortunately, patients frequently have a recurrence of the contracture soon after this procedure is performed.
-There are instances where this will correct the problem but it is less frequently seen.
+There are instances where this will correct the problem, but it is less frequently seen.

 The next more definitive and successful approach is to remove the entire contracted capsule and the old implant.
-The patient will receive a brand new implant is normally the same position as the old contracted capsule.
-If the implant is located in the subglandular position, frequently this will be replaced in a submuscular position since the rates of capsular contracture are much lower.
+The patient will receive a brand new implant, usually in the same position as the old contracted capsule.
+If the implant is located in the subglandular position, it will frequently be replaced in a submuscular position since the rates of capsular contracture are much lower.
 This has been much more successful in definitively correcting the contracture.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.